xorob0/docs/docs/software.md

 Back on my Raspberry Pi I was on Open Media Vault and really didn't like it.
 Every update broke the system, but I didn't have a lot of experience back then so that may be my fault too 🤷.

 On Celty I used FreeNAS for a long time.
 Back in the days it was basically the only way to have ZFS with good performances.
-I kept FreeNAS for a few years until the release of OpenZFS 2.0.0 which made it possible to move to Linux.
+I kept FreeNAS for a few years until the release of [OpenZFS](https://github.com/openzfs/zfs) 2.0.0 which made it possible to move to Linux.

 At that time I a friend was setting up his server with OMV and docker and the simply of docker really intrigued me.
-That's why on December 2020 I moved to Ubuntu 20.04 with docker and OpenZFS.
-I loved it even if the OpenZFS setup was quite messy because it was not yet officially supported by Ubuntu.
+That's why on December 2020 I moved to Ubuntu 20.04 with docker and [OpenZFS](https://github.com/openzfs/zfs).
+I loved it even if the [OpenZFS](https://github.com/openzfs/zfs) setup was quite messy because it was not yet officially supported by Ubuntu.

 A few weeks later I upgraded my hardware and kind of broke my install.
-I decided to go with Proxmox as it was supposed to have a really up to date OpenZFS version.
+I decided to go with [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) as it was supposed to have a really up to date [OpenZFS](https://github.com/openzfs/zfs) version.
 I discovered this was false and had to install the beta kernel to have it working.

-On my latest setup I tried TrueNAS SCALE which just lacks too much docker features for me at the moment and Ubuntu server which I dumped because it doesn't support root on ZFS right now.
+On my latest setup I tried [TrueNAS SCALE](https://www.truenas.com/truenas-scale/) which just lacks too much docker features for me at the moment and Ubuntu server which I dumped because it doesn't support root on ZFS right now.

 ## Current config